austinschrader/classified-checker/README.md

 2. Right click the downloaded file and "Unzip"
 3. Double click on the file that was just unzipped
 4. Congratulations, you downloaded the repository.

+## Next Steps to Improve This Project

+1. Add an Express.js server and transfer server logic to that server
+2. Add a database and add the list of classified words to that database
+3. Optimize the isClassified() function if the server receives a high volume of emails
+4. Add tests using the Jest testing framework

 ### Frontend Technologies Used